ct-js/ct-js/app/data/ct.libs/vkeys/DOCS.md

 * `texNormal` — the texture for a normal button state.
 * `texHover` — the texture for a hover state.
 If not provided, it will use `texNormal` instead.
 * `texActive` — the texture for a pressed state.
 If not provided, it will use `texNormal` instead.
 * `x` and `y` — number that position a button in the room.
-If a function is provided, it will update each frame.
+If a function is provided, it will update the position every frame.
 * `depth` — the depth value.

 Example of a button that self-aligns in the viewport: